 Both descriptive and inferential statistics were used for data analyses.
-For descriptive statistics, means, standard deviations, pie charts and bar charts were used.
+For descriptive statistics, means, standard deviations, bar-charts and pie-charts were used.
 For inferential statistics, the Independent t test was used to analyse the data.
-Before the data were collected through tests, participants were informed of the nature of the study, and reassured of anonymity and confidentiality as such, their names were not mentioned on the test papers.
+Before the data were collected through tests, participants were informed of the nature of the study, and reassured of anonymity and confidentiality as such, their names were not mentioned in the test papers.